gggliuye/gggliuye.github.io/Math/ai/01handbook.md

 (3) <u>Searle's "Chinese Room" thought experiment.</u> similar to [Blockhead thought experiment](https://en.wikipedia.org/wiki/Blockhead_(thought_experiment)).

 * systems reply : the overall system does understand chinese.
+It is whole persons who understand stories and questions, not their language centers or their frontal lobes.
 * robot reply : Searle is not functioning as a full-fledged robot (need robot's causal transactions with the real world).
+* <n>I think such "Chinese Room" will not be seen intelligent by the outsider (since it will always gives the same answer given the same input, while an intelligent identity will consider the real content), so the arguments based on it shall be invalid.</n>

 ## 2.6 AI from below : Situated intelligence